jfut/ganeti-rpm/doc/install-rhel.md

 vgcreate vmvg /dev/sdb1 /dev/sdc1
 ```

-If you want to add a device later you can do so with the *vgextend*
+If you want to add a device later, you can do so with the *vgextend*
 command:

 ```bash